 Recipe Notes

-Note 2: Uniform sizes.
-When roasting a combination of different vegetables, they need to be cut to relatively similar-sized pieces so they’ll roast evenly.
+Note 2: When roasting a combination of different vegetables, they need to be cut to relatively similar-sized pieces so they’ll roast evenly.
 See post for step-by-step photos for how I cut each veggie.

 Nutrition